-How fewer publicly traded companies, less stock shares outstanding and more intangible assets have led to higher earnings growth for U.S. listed companies and ultimately stronger stock market performance.
+How fewer publicly traded companies, fewer stock shares outstanding, and more intangible assets have led to higher earnings growth for U.S. listed companies and ultimately stronger stock market performance.

 In this episode you’ll learn: